MLZ is a cooperation between:

 Other components

-• neutron filters to suppress λ/2- or λ/3-contamination
+• Neutron filters to suppress λ/2- and λ/3-contamination, respectively

-• automatised rectangular BC4-slits before and after sample
+• Automatised rectangular boron carbide slits before and after sample

-• single detector optimised for small wavelengths (sensitivity > 90% at 0.3 Å) (PSD under development)
+• Single detector optimised for small wavelengths (sensitivity > 95 % at 0.3 Å)

-• optional: PG(002) analyzer for purely elastic scattering and background suppression
+• Optional: PG(002) analyser for purely elastic scattering and background suppression

 Software